What 12 REITs Pay the Highest Dividend Yield

 The RMR Group LLC. serves as the external manager of the Select Income REIT.
 Based in Newton, Massachusetts, Select Income invests primarily in office and industrial buildings in the Hawaiian real estate markets.

-The trust’s current dividend yield of 8.74% is based on the $2.04 annualized total dividend and the $23.16 closing share price as of October 26, 2017.
+The trust’s current dividend yield of 8.74% is based on the $2.04 annualized total dividend and the $23.16 closing share price.
 Since starting to pay a dividend in 2012, the REIT hiked its dividend every year.
 Over the last 12 months, the share price is down 3.7%.

 REITs Paying the Highest Dividend Yield: Ladder Capital Corp.
 (NYSE:LADR)